 Checking on the health of our watersheds

 The Puget Sound watershed was originally covered in forests and wetlands that would naturally filter and direct the flow of water.
-As the >population in the area increased, construction and man-made barriers have changed the flow of this rainwater.
+As the population in the area increased, construction and man-made barriers have changed the flow of this rainwater.
 Now the rainwater is instead diverted to storm drains.

 Stormwater runoff, excess water flowing during storm events, is a major concern for Puget Sound.
 As the rain falls and water flows through our communities, various toxins can be picked up along the way.
 These pollutants end up flowing directly into Puget Sound without any treatment.
-If water quality is poor in our watersheds, aquatic life and surrounding ecosystems both feel the effects.
+If water quality is poor in our watersheds, aquatic life and surrounding ecosystems feel the effects.

-wed us to expand the program, reaching more students and in turn, more sample days.
-Our main test locations included Miller and Walker Creeks in Normandy Park and the Cedar River in Renton.
-All three of these are salmon-bearing streams.
-While on site, students measured a number of factors to help determine if the water is healthy for the salmon.
+As part of our Salmon Heroes and other programs, ESC has partnered with local schools to test our local waters.
+Our program has expanded throughout the years, allowing us to reach more students and in turn, more sample locations.
+Our main test locations included Miller and Walker Creeks in Normandy Park, the Cedar River in Renton, and Olson Creek (off the Green River) at Mary Olson Farm in Auburn.
+All four of these are salmon-bearing streams.
+At every site, students measured a number of factors to help determine if the water is healthy for the salmon.
 This leads to a discussion on how to prevent and decrease the pollutants from entering Puget Sound.

 How do the students measure water quality?
 They test for six test factors using LaMotte low cost water monitoring test kits.

 pH is a measurement of the acidic or basic quality of water.

 Nitrate is a chemical nutrient needed for plant growth.